jmendozagomez2911/gcp-data-engineer-prep-by-jmmendoza/documentation/1-introduction/3-EL-pipeline-pattern.md

 Here’s your enriched section with the **“query in place” vs “query in object stores” nuance** integrated seamlessly so it flows without breaking your structure:

 ---
+Perfect — let’s integrate the **diagram seamlessly** into your section so it flows naturally with the explanation of **External Tables vs BigLake**.

+Here’s the updated version:

+---

 ## 7) 🔍 **External Tables** vs 🐳 **BigLake** (non-copy EL)